Gravitational Background of Alice-Vortices and R7-Branes: Asymptotic Solutions

 Evidently, this solution is only valid in the region $r>2a$, outside of which the metric becomes complex.
 We will return to studying the equations of motion near this region later on.

 It is also worth mentioning that periodic solutions to Laplace's equation also include the logarithmic term

 However, this term, which corresponds to a monopole source transverse to the brane, is forbidden by requiring the bulk warp factor in the directions parallel to the brane to be finite as $r\to\infty$.
 The term that persists in \eqref{fSol} is a dipole contribution.\footnote{As already noted in the Introduction, the appearance of a dipole moment does not arise in classical gravity, since it would require a negative tension object.
 This is less of an issue in string theory, where negative tension objects such as orientifold planes are already available.
 Indeed, the bound state of a $F_L$ and $\Omega$ R7-brane forms an $\mathrm{SO(8)}$ 7-brane, i.e., a BPS configuration with four D7-branes and an O7$^{-}$-plane.
 A further comment is that one can actually tune our solution so that the multipole expansion starts at some other higher order.
-In fact, starting with a seed solution of the form $F = 1 + z^{-n} + \bar{z}^{-n}$, it is possible to find more non-trivial solutions that satisfy the monodromy condition $\tau \mapsto - \bar{\tau}$ than one would obtain by applying the transformation $z \rightarrow z^n$ to the solution we present in this section.
-However, we do not expect these highly tuned situations to characterize the R7-brane.}
+We do not expect these highly tuned situations to characterize the R7-brane.}

 Since the equations for $h$ and $\tau$ are more involved, finding closed-form solutions for them is not as tractable as it was for $f$.
 However, it is possible to find power series solutions to these functions that are valid in the same $r>2a$ region where $f$ is well-defined.
 Thus, we search for asymptotic solutions to \eqref{tauEOM}--\eqref{abEOM2} starting from the series ans\"{a}tze